mattintech/KnoxTokenLibrary-python/README.md

 ```

 ## Usage
-Tutorial for authentication can be found here: https://docs.samsungknox.com/dev/knox-cloud-authentication/tutorial/tutorial-for-customers-generate-access-token/.

-You can also leverage the KnoxAccessToken.py & test_KmeApi.py examples that show successful authetnication to the Knox Mobile Enrollment ('KME') api.
+Leverage the KnoxAccessToken.py & test_KmeApi.py examples that show successful authetnication to the Knox Mobile Enrollment ('KME') api.

 The example leverages a keys.json which is obtained using the SamsungKnox.com portal - view the Samsung tutorial for more details.
 The example also leverages clientId.json which includes the clientIds